peplau/MVPinny-Chrome-Extension/README.md

 ## Description
   - Module Purpose:
-    - AI chat assistant specifically designed for content editors working with Sitecore.
+    - AI chat assistant specifically designed for Sitecore users.
 Its primary purpose is to facilitate a comprehensive understanding of Sitecore features on the fly.
-Users can inquire about any aspect of the tool, and it is  connected to MVPinny, an AI model specialized in Sitecore, skillfully developed by the Go Horse Team.
+Users can inquire about anything they see on screen, and the answers are powered by MVPinny, an AI model specialized in Sitecore.

   - How it works
     - A Chrome extension that assists content editors by integrating Sitecore with the MVPinny chatbot.
 It aids content authors by directly delivering answers to their questions.